 Claim Inability to Pay Taxes on Form 433-A

 When you request uncollectable status for your tax account, you must complete IRS Form 433-A, Collection Statement for Individuals, and provide it to the IRS.
 This is a financial statement that lists your assets and liabilities, as well as your monthly income and expenses.
 If your monthly expenses exceed your monthly income, you may be eligible for uncollectable status.

 In addition to Form 433-A, you must provide documents that support the information you claim on the form.
 Essentially, for every item you claim, you must provide proof that the item is real.
 Examples of documents you must provide include the past three months of your pay stubs; the past three months of your bank statements; a current lending statement for any assets you make payments on, such as your home or vehicle; proof of utility expenses; and proof of insurance expenses.
 If you have other monthly obligations for credit cards or student loans, you must provide proof of those expenses as well.

 Refunds and Credits

 During the time your account is in uncollectable status, any refunds or special credits granted by the IRS are applied to your existing balances, even though other collection efforts are suspended.
-Examples of special credits that may be granted include stimulus payments, Making Work Pay credits or any other credit granted to the majority of taxpayers.
+Examples of special credits that may be granted include stimulus payments or any other credit granted to the majority of taxpayers.
 Refunds from your tax returns are applied to what you owe until your balance is paid or the collection statute on all the tax periods you owe has expired.